wave-pomodoro-mahik/wave-pomodoro-mahik.github.io/README.md

 ## Contact Us

 If you have any questions or concerns about the Wave Pomodoro App, please contact us at wave.pomodoro@gmail.com.
+Our support team is available 24/7 to assist you.

+## Privacy Policy

+We take the privacy of our users very seriously.
+The Wave Pomodoro App does not collect any personal information about you, including your name, email address, or location.
+All the user data is stored on your device and is not shared with any third party.

+We do not use any third-party analytics or tracking tools in the Wave Pomodoro App.

 Thank you for using the Wave Pomodoro App!